 ong before cafeteria-style food markets became a hot culinary trend nationwide, Baltimore’s historic public markets (the oldest continuously operating public market system in the United States) were serving up seafood, sandwiches and sweets to its locals on the regular.
-Here’s our guide to the best markets in town.
+Here’s our guide to Baltimore’s market scene.

 Fish, tacos and dumplings from Broadway Market in Fell’s Point.
 Photograph by John Lehr.